Carrots Are Orange

 The children immediately calmed their bodies and nodded their heads in excitement.

-Listening activities are by far the most popular activities in a child’s learning environment whether indoors or outdoors.
-I encourage you to give a listening activity a go.
+Listening activities are by far the most popular activities in a child’s learning environment, indoors or outdoors.
+I encourage you to give a sound activity a go.
 You won’t regret it.

 Why a Listening Activity is Good for a Child

 Children learn self-regulation, gross motor, pre-math, grace & courtesy, and focus.
-I was especially taken aback by the listening activities.
+I was especially taken aback by the listening activities for this executive functioning and emotional regulation learning.

 A young boy sitting on the beach

-In today’s world with so much visually flying around all of us, not just our kids, none of us actually listen very much anymore.
-Remaining present is something I struggle with on a daily basis.
+In today’s world, with so many visuals flying around us, not just our kids, none of us listen much anymore.
+Remaining present and active listening is something I struggle with daily.

 Listening Activities for Kids